DMR-Database/dmr-database-tool/README.md

 - Clean Up All Files
 ./dmr-database.py -c

-- Download, Clean, and Process for All Formats ./dmr-database.py -a
+- Clean, Download and Process for All Formats ./dmr-database.py -a

 Notes